sathyamoorthi/brackets-sidebar-plus/README.md

 #### How to set your preference
 1. Open preference file using Debug -> Open Preferences File.
 2. Add an option like below.
 If no preferences specified, "click" will be the default.

-a. "sidebarplus.triggermode": "mouseover"
+* "sidebarplus.triggermode": "mouseover"

-b. "sidebarplus.triggermode": "click"
+* "sidebarplus.triggermode": "click"

 #### Demo
 You can see this [youtube](http://youtu.be/T4X7YIrOBOo) video for demo.